 Saks has an entire light shop on their building, with music and everything.
 People gather to stare every evening.
 It starts at 8 pm, and it lasts for a couple of minutes and then it starts all over again.

-Wonder at the houses decorated for Christmas from Dyker Heights
+Wonder at the houses decorated for Christmas in Dyker Heights

 Dyker Heights is a famous area from Brooklyn, New York City in which people take Christmas decorations very seriously.